Our first commercial space flights are planned for late 2024.

 Spaceship Neptune is inherently safe with its highly-tested SpaceBalloon and Reserve Descent System.
 Additionally, unlike any other human spaceflight vehicle, Neptune’s capsule remains connected to the primary flight system the entire journey – it ascends and descends under the SpaceBalloon.
 This eliminates the complexity of switching to another flight system mid-flight, and means that the Reserve Descent System is always the backup system.

 Spaceship Neptune is undergoing rigorous flight testing.
 The spacecraft can operate without a crew onboard, which allows our team to put the backup systems through their paces in ways that they could not if a crew were along for the ride.
-This results in a formidable test regime and safe flight system.
+This results in a formidable test regime for the entire flight system and backup systems, which verifies the vehicle's operational safety.